chaostoolkit-incubator/community-playground/from-local-to-automated-chaostoolkit/README.md

 ### Install system dependencies

-This demo is concerned about showing you how Chaos Toolkit can integrates smoothly with your existing tooling (observability, CI/CD...).
+This demo is concerned about showing you how Chaos Toolkit can integrate smoothly with your existing tooling (observability, CI/CD...).
 For the purpose of the demo, please install Jaeger and Prometheus in your cluster: